Myalgic encephalomyelitis/chronic fatigue syndrome: Core symptoms

 All types of activities that require energy, whether physical, cognitive, social, or emotional, can trigger PEM.
 Examples include attending a school event, food shopping, or even taking a shower.
-For some, being in a stimulating environment can be sufficient to trigger PEM.
+For some, just being in a stimulating environment can be a sufficient trigger.
 PEM usually starts 12 to 48 hours after the activity, but can also follow immediately after.
 PEM can last hours, days, weeks, or months.
 Extended periods of PEM, commonly referred to as "crashes" or "flare-ups" by people with the illness, can lead to a prolonged relapse.

 Unrefreshing sleep is a further core symptom.
 People wake up exhausted and stiff rather than restored after a night's sleep.
 This can be caused by a pattern of sleeping during the day and being awake at night, shallow sleep, or broken sleep.
 However, even a full night's sleep is typically non-restorative.
 Some individuals experience insomnia, hypersomnia (excessive sleepiness), or vivid nightmares.

 Cognitive dysfunction in ME/CFS can be as disabling as physical symptoms, leading to difficulties at work or school, as well as in social interactions.
 People with ME/CFS sometimes describe it as "brain fog", and report a slowdown in information processing.
 Individuals may have difficulty speaking, struggling to find words and names.
 They may have trouble concentrating or multitasking, or may have difficulties with short-term memory.
 Tests often show problems with short-term visual memory, reaction time and reading speed.
 There may also be problems with attention and verbal memory.

 People with ME/CFS often experience orthostatic intolerance, symptoms that start or worsen with standing or sitting.
 Symptoms, which include nausea, lightheadedness, and cognitive impairment, often improve again after lying down.
 Weakness and vision changes may also be triggered by the upright posture.
 Some have postural orthostatic tachycardia syndrome (POTS), an excessive increase in heart rate after standing up, which can result in fainting.
 Additionally, individuals may experience orthostatic hypotension, a drop in blood pressure after standing.